OhKevinG/web-dev-starter/README.md

 # web-dev-starter

 To run the website, clone the git repository and launch a live preview of index.html.

-# testing
+# TESTING

 I was unable to figure out how to successfully test the fetchRandomJoke method.
 Any tips would be much appreciated!